 In this paper, we provide first insights on the capacity of bufferless NoCs.
 In particular, we present optimal periodic schedules for several bufferless NoCs with a completeexchange traffic pattern.
 These schedules particularly fit distributed-programming models and network congestioncontrol mechanisms.
-Finally, we analytically evaluate the performance of our scheduling algorithms.
+In addition, for general traffic patterns, we also introduce efficient greedy scheduling algorithms, that often outperform simple greedy online algorithms and cannot have deadlocks.
+Finally, using network simulations, we quantify the performance gain of our suggested algorithms, and show how they improve throughput by up to 35% on a torus network.